ben-wangz/blog/kubernetes/software/tekton.md

 4. prepare images
     * NOTE: `tekton-operator-v0.54.0` not support custom registry for components according to [issue #625](https://github.com/tektoncd/operator/issues/625)
+        + for this reason, we need network to pull images
+        + to avoid large amount of data downloading, we have already loaded images (layers) into every node
     * run scripts in [load.image.function.sh](../resources/load.image.function.sh.md) to load function `load_image`
     * ```shell
       load_image "docker.registry.local:443" \